-Former SFUSD employees are not granted access to district systems after their employment with the SFUSD had ended.
-This applies to all systems that an employee may have had access to during their employment including their SFUSD Gmail account, and content stored in their Google Drive (Docs, Sheets, Slides, Forms, Classroom, etc.)
+Former SFUSD employees are not granted access to district systems after their employment with the SFUSD is ended.
+This applies to all systems that an employee may have had access to during their employment including their SFUSD Google account, and content stored in their Google Drive (Docs, Sheets, Slides, Forms, Classroom, etc.)

 An employee's Google account data (Docs, Sheets, Slides, Forms, Classroom, etc.) is not deleted upon departure from SFUSD.
 Existing sharing permissions set on shared materials continue so that if shared with others, they may still access the materials.

-- A suspended user can no longer login to access his or her account.
+- A suspended user can no longer login to access the account.

 - A suspended user’s account ceases to receive new mail.